AidenHeiligenstein/chess-site/README.md

 2. Play as **White** — drag pieces to make your move
 3. Watch the AI strike back instantly
 4. Track your game with PGN or reset to duel again

 ---

-### 🧠 Want More?

-This is just the beginning:
-- Add dark/light themes
-- Track time per move
-- Add sounds or move hints
-- Local game saving
-- Online multiplayer

----